 As soon as the warm weather rolls in people's minds start turning toward barbecues.
 They haul their cookers out of the garage, tune them up, and fire up the gas, filling the neighborhood with the smells of roasting meat.
-Many people like to celebrate the purchase of their new Mississauga houses, Canada Day, summer birthdays, or just the weekend with an outdoor barbecue party.
+Many people like to celebrate the purchase of their car, Canada Day, summer birthdays, or just the weekend with an outdoor barbecue party.
 If you've never planned one before, let this article be your guide.

 Because outdoor events are so dependant on the weather, it's best not to plan them too far in advance.
 At least wait until the 2 week weather forecast comes out, predicting a nice day.
 Barbecues can survive cloudy or even cold weather but a rainy day will send everyone running for cover.
-You can still barbecue in the rain, but no one will be outdoors to admire your new composite decking because they'll all be going inside to eat their food.
+You can still barbecue in the rain, but no one will be outdoors to admire your new yard because they'll all be going inside to eat their food.